qxcv/comp2550/project/seminar/notes.md

 - Field called "map matching": assume car is on road, snap to road
 - Couple of approaches, most common is heuristic

+**NOTE:** Skip the next few slides and just talk if you're running short on time here.

 - Start with "best guess" for previous position
 - Write a bunch of rules which score road segments in the map as "likely" or "unlikely" based on previous position and new data